axelaronsson/AddressBook/README.md

 # Address Book App

-A console app built on the .NET framework.
+A console app built in .NET.